SolaceLabs/pubsubplus-cf-dev/bin/README.md

   * Installs the service broker in PCFDev.
   * Provisions a mysql database for the service broker.
   * Add solace-messaging as a service.

+* uninstallServiceBroker.sh
+  * The exact opposite of `installServiceBroker.sh`.

 * getServiceBrokerInfo.sh
   * Finds the service broker.